huhanGitHub/huhanGitHub.github.io/_pages/publications.md

 **SWE-OpenHarmony Benchmark: Evaluating LLMs and Coding Agents on OpenHarmony App Development**
 Project leader.
 **Technical Report, to appear**.
 Formal evaluation and optimization report for OpenHarmony coding agents, selected as a key technical foundation for **DevEco Code** and the official ArkTS AI Coding white paper presented in the **HDC 2026 keynote**.
+The benchmark is scheduled to launch on the official HarmonyOS website with model evaluation results, focusing on **incremental app development** and realistic software-engineering workflows rather than bug-fix tasks *(coming soon)*.

 ---